Should research students use editors?

 When it is helpful or even recommended

-2. Modern software can now set layout, generate references, and correct punctuation, grammar, spelling, and language style.
-Even institutions that disallow human editors seem not to object to software that performs these tasks.
+3. Modern word processing software can now set layout, generate references, and correct punctuation, grammar, spelling, and language style.
+Most institutions expect students to use those features, and even institutions that disallow human editors seem not to object to software that performs these tasks.

-3. Proofreaders may give any kind of comment that they wish.
+5. Proofreaders may give any kind of comment that they wish.
 These are normally unpaid, and might be a spouse, friend or colleage.
-Institutions do not seem to object, even if the service is the same as a paid person wearing the title “editor.”
+Institutions do not seem to object, even if the service is the same as done by a paid person wearing the title “editor.”

 Tentative conclusions